MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 This is the latest release of the preview channel for version 1.1.
 It supports all preview channel features (see [Features available by release channel](release-channels.md#features-available-by-release-channel)).

-In an existing app using Windows App SDK 1.0 Stable, you can update your Nuget package to 1.1.0-preview3 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).
+In an existing app using Windows App SDK 1.0, you can update your Nuget package to 1.1.0-preview3 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).
 Additionally, see [Downloads for the Windows App SDK](./downloads.md) for the updated runtime and MSIX.

 > [!NOTE]
 > For C# developers, one of the following .NET SDK versions (or later) is required: 6.0.202, 6.0.104, 5.0.407, 5.0.213.
 To update your .NET SDK version, visit [.NET Downloads](https://dotnet.microsoft.com/download) or update to the latest version of Visual Studio.
 Without the required .NET SDK version, when updating your NuGet package you will see an error like: *"This version of WindowsAppSDK requires WinRT.Runtime.dll version 1.6 or greater."*.